thenetworkstate/luma2discord/README.md

    heroku logs --tail
    ```

-9. To connect to the PostgreSQL database directly:
+9. To connect to the PostgreSQL database directly, you can call:
     ```
     heroku pg:psql
     ```

+    Alternatively, you should see a section called Add-ons in your Heroku dashboard.
+    1. Click on the "Heroku Postgres" add-on you should have already installed through step 4.
+    2. Go into the "Settings" tab
+    3. Go to "Database Credentials"
+    4. Copy the "Heroku CLI" value
+    5. Paste it your terminal and hit enter
+    6. Perform any SQL queries to your production database.

 ## Folder Structure